cdimascio/node-mongodb-fixtures/README.md

 #### How

 1. Choose a directory for your fixtures e.g. `./fixtures`
-2. Create a number of JSON files.
+2. Create any mix of JSON (`.json`), JavaScript (`.js`), or Typefiles (`.ts`) files.
-	- Each JSON filename defines MongoDB collection.
+3. Each filename defines a MongoDB collection

+  JSON files should:

-	- Each file must contain a JSON Array of JSON objects. e.g.
+  - Each contain a JSON Array of JSON objects. e.g.
+  - Each JSON object is loaded as a document in the collection.

 ```json
 [